Skip to content

 Best Philadelphia Garbage Truck Accident Lawyer

-Garbage trucks come in different sizes and designs.
-When they’re empty, they weigh about 33,000 pounds.
-When they’re fully loaded, they weigh about 51,000 pounds.
-Depending on the truck, they’re anywhere between 23 to a little over 28 feet in length.
-One thing that these garbage trucks have in common is poor visibility and large blind spots all the way around them.
-They’re capable of simply crushing passenger cars, pedestrians and cyclists.
-Given the manner that they’re required to operate with their frequent maneuvering and the necessity of crossing tight streets, alleys, driveways and sidewalks, other vehicles, pedestrians and bicyclists are in a zone of danger when they’re around garbage trucks, especially in residential neighborhoods.
-The City of Philadelphia’s Sanitation Division collects trash for residential buildings of six units or less.
-That totals about 530,000 residential units.
-Public employees use rear-load compactors.
-There are also commercial trash collectors.
+Garbage trucks vary in size and design.
+When empty, they typically weigh around 33,000 pounds, but when fully loaded, they can weigh as much as 51,000 pounds.
+Depending on the model, these trucks range in length from 23 feet to just over 28 feet.
+Despite their differences, one common characteristic of garbage trucks is their poor visibility and extensive blind spots around the vehicle.
+Their size and design make them capable of crushing passenger cars, pedestrians, and cyclists.
+Given the manner in which they operate—frequently maneuvering through tight streets, alleys, driveways, and sidewalks—other vehicles, pedestrians, and cyclists are often in danger when near garbage trucks, especially in residential areas.
+In Philadelphia, the Sanitation Division handles trash collection for residential buildings with six units or fewer, covering approximately 530,000 residential units.
+They use rear-load compactors, while commercial trash collectors also operate throughout the city.

-Like any big city, Philadelphia has its share of serious garbage truck accidents.
-In April of 2018, an out of control garbage truck in the Grays Ferry section of Philadelphia collided with 10 cars with such force and violence that a station wagon was pushed up onto the hood of a car.
-Just north of Philadelphia in Whitemarsh Township, a garbage truck flipped on its side, crushing a worker and killing him.
-In late 2017, a bicyclist was hit by a garbage truck and died from her injuries in the Center City District of Philadelphia.
-Both the garbage truck and the bicyclist were traveling in the same direction when the garbage truck made a right turn into her.
+Like any major city, Philadelphia has its share of severe garbage truck accidents.
+In April 2018, a garbage truck lost control in the Grays Ferry section of the city, colliding with 10 cars.
+The collision was so forceful that a station wagon ended up pushed onto the hood of another car.
+In Whitemarsh Township, just north of Philadelphia, a garbage truck flipped on its side, tragically crushing and killing a worker.
+In late 2017, a bicyclist was struck and killed by a garbage truck in the Center City District.
+Both the truck and the cyclist were traveling in the same direction when the driver made a right turn into the cyclist.

 Common Causes of Garbage Truck Accidents